ulinnuhaha/truku_translation/README.md

 # Bilingual translation of Traditional Chinese and Truku languages
-This is a repository for a bidirectional translation model between Truku and Traditional Chinese languages (Truku ↔ Traditional Chinese) using LLMs.
-We build some translation models from LLMs to perform bilingual translation between Truku and Traditional Chinese languages.
+This is a repository for a bidirectional translation model between Truku and Traditional Chinese languages (Truku ↔ Chinese) using LLMs.
+We build some translation models from LLMs to perform bilingual translation between Truku and Chinese languages.
 In the experimental stage, we used three LLMs.
 They are:
 * mT5-small
 * NLLB-200's distilled 600M
 * mBART-50

-For the one-directional translation model (Truku➝Traditional Chinese or Traditional Chinese➝Truku), please go to the `1-directional translation` directory.
+For the one-directional translation model (Truku➝ Chinese or Chinese➝Truku), please go to the `1-directional translation` directory.

 Please install the required packages by:
 ```
 pip install -r requirements.txt
 ```
 ## Upgrade of NLLB model by expanding the tokenizer vocab
-If you want to upgrade the NLLB model by expanding the tokenizer vocab in a language such as Traditional Traditional Chinese Language, You can run:
+If you want to upgrade the NLLB model by expanding the tokenizer vocab in a language such as Traditional Chinese Language, You can run:
 ```
 upgrade_nllb_tokenizer.ipynb
 ```